 The solid lines correspond to results obtained with the SLy4 interaction, while the dashed lines show those calculated with the SkM* interaction.

-As shown in Figs.~\ref{fig:Dt} (a) and (b), only weak fluctuations around zero are observed in both $D_x(t)$ and $D_y(t)$.
-These small amplitude components originate from the intrinsic inhomogeneity of the initial ground state density distributions.
-In contrast, a pronounced collective oscillation is clearly seen in the $z$ component $D_z(t)$ [Fig.~\ref{fig:Dt} (c)], which reflects the isovector dipole mode induced by the external perturbation.
+As shown in Figs.~\ref{fig:Dt}(a) and (b), only weak fluctuations around zero are observed in both $D_x(t)$ and $D_y(t)$.
+These small-amplitude components originate from the intrinsic inhomogeneity of the initial ground-state density distributions.
+In contrast, a pronounced collective oscillation is clearly seen in the $z$ component $D_z(t)$ [Fig.~\ref{fig:Dt}(c)], which reflects the isovector dipole mode induced by the external perturbation.
 This oscillation is driven by the restoring force associated with the symmetry potential, which is mainly localized in the nuclear surface region.

 The feature can be understood in a simple dynamical picture within the transport model, where the equation of motion of $\mathbf{D}$ can be written as